 Based on extensive experience with our customers, we have narrowed down the following four rules of thumb that can help you to improve your decision-making process:

 1. Goal: Deploy fast!

-The faster you deploy a technology, the more time you have to test it and only real-life testing will provide you with the necessary information you need in order to make a good decision.
+The faster you deploy technology, the more time you have to test it, and only real-life testing will provide you with the necessary information you need in order to make a good decision.
 Don’t waste your team’s time in endless meeting rooms – get your hands on the actual problem and channel the real-time feedback.

 2. Involve future users

 Every experiment should be as close to reality as possible and that includes the users.
 The people who run the processes today need to be involved in the evaluation process as early as possible.
 You not only want to benefit from their knowledge, you also want to get their buy-in.
 Any digital tool is only as good as its input.

 Every decision to set up a proof of value should be triggered by a real use case.
 If the real-life use case does not exist, you will struggle to get the stakeholder value necessary to be successful.

 The more complex your initial setup is, the longer it will take to deploy and the lower the likelihood it will be successful.
 People have a tendency to add complexity to solve problems.
 Resist!